- Karen Weber

 and azure of the winter sky.

-Now I live here, standing on high desert ground,
+Now I stand on high desert ground,

 with scarred and snow-topped mountains surrounding,